 Wirral North West England

 Male 48.4% 49.4% 49.5%

 Female 51.6% 50.6% 50.5%

-Source: ONS Mid Veer population estimates 2020 8

-Source: ONS Mid-Year population estimates 2020
+Source: ONS Mid-Year population estimates 2020 8

 Sexual orientation

 There are no official statistics relating to sexual orientation in the UK Census 2011.
 However, the 2021 Census includes the question 'Which of the following best describes your sexual orientation?' and as such more detailed data on sexual orientation will be available for future analysis.